calmjs/calmjs.rjs/README.rst

 It is recommended that the local environment already have Node.js and
 |npm| installed at the very minimum to enable the installation of
 |requirejs|, if it hasn't already been installed and available.
+Also,
+the version of Python must be either 2.7 or 3.3+; PyPy is supported, with PyPy3 version 5.2.0-alpha1 must be used due to a upstream package failing to function in the currently stable PyPy3 version 2.4.

 To install |calmjs.rjs| into a given Python environment, it may be installed directly from PyPI with the following command: